yam-finance/yam-www/README.md

 # What is YAM?

 YAM is the governance token for the YAM protocol.
-A decentralized cryptocurrency that uses a rebase mechanism to raise funds for a treasury managed by the community.
+A decentralized cryptocurrency with treasury managed by the community.
 The community can then use those funds via YAM governance to build out the protocol.

 ## Available at